projectacrn/acrn-hypervisor/doc/developer-guides/trusty.rst

 Benefit
 =======

-This design will benefit the EPT changes of the Normal World.
-There are requirements to modify the Normal World's EPT during runtime such as increasing memory and changing attributes.
+The Normal World's EPT can be modified during runtime.
+Examples include increasing memory and changing attributes.
 If such behavior happens, only PD and PT for the Normal World need to be updated.

 .. figure:: images/ept-hierarchy.png
    :align: center